 Non-current assets and any corresponding liabilities held for sale and any directly attributable liabilities are recognized separately from other assets and liabilities in the balance sheet in the line items "Assets held for sale" and "Liabilities associated with assets held for sale" if they can be disposed of in their current condition and if there is sufficient probability of their disposal actually taking place.
 Discontinued operations are components of an entity that are either held for sale or have already been sold and can be clearly distinguished from other corporate operations, both operationally and for financial reporting purposes.
 Additionally, the component classified as a discontinued operation must represent a major business line or a specific geographic business segment of the Group.
 Non-current assets that are held for sale either individually or collectively as part of a disposal group, or that belong to a discontinued operation, are no longer depreciated.
 They are instead accounted for at the lower of the carrying amount and the fair value less any remaining costs to sell.
 If this value is less than the carrying amount, an impairment loss is recognized.
-The income and losses resulting from the measurement of components held for sale as well as the gains and losses arising from the disposal of discontinued operations, are reported separately on the face of the income statement under income/loss from discontinued operations, net, as is the income from the ordinary operating activities of these divisions.
-Prior-year income statement figures are adjusted accordingly.
+The income and losses resulting from the measurement of components held for sale as well as the gains and losses arising from the disposal of discontinued operations, are reported separately on the face of the income statement figures are adjusted accordingly.
 However, there is no reclassification of prior-year balance sheet line items attributable to discontinued operations.